pedrovazpimenta/challenge/README.md

 - Better model training in general: automated model selection, hyperparameter tuning, feature engineering, etc.
 - Using a real database for the users and their credentials.
 - A function to renew the access token automatically.

+As a final remark, there is a structure for future connection directly with the client's database, as required.
+One can use the `app/utils/db_connection.py` module to connect to the database and use the function to retrieve the data to make a prediction and then store the result into the `price` column.
+It was made this way as it would be very easy to reuse the model inference functions and create a new endpoint to trigger the process.
+The same can be made for the training process, but it would require a bit more work to make it work properly.